This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-Looking back, during the entirety of my 20s, that would be 0.00 php or just having enough to get by month after month.
+Looking back, during the entirety of my 20s, that would be 0.00 PHP or just having enough to get by month after month.

 Here are the 5 steps I used to improve mine.

-- Mindset Change: Think, feel, and act like you deserve more
+1. Mindset Change: Think, feel, and act like you deserve more

 Yes.
 Mindset change requires you to know yourself first.

 What is the status of your current finances?
 What are the things that you can live without?
 Do you consider yourself financially secured?
-Based on your current savings and expenses, how many months will you survive without income?
-If you cannot even answer these questions, perhaps you need to gain more financial knowledge first.
+How many months will you survive without income based on your current savings and expenses?
+If you cannot answer these questions, perhaps you need to gain more financial knowledge first.

 We learn from our environment.
 From we were children, we were fed with stereotypes.

-If you want to expand your “wealth limits”, you need to consciously make an effort to become a “pro-money”.
+If you want to expand your “wealth limits,” you need to consciously make an effort to become a “pro-money.”
 Instead of equating money with evil, think of the opportunities you can have and the people you can help.
 Refrain from feeling guilty for wanting more.

-- Take action: Start now, Do not delay
+5. Take action: Start now, Do not delay

-If you lack discipline, then you know where to start.
+- If you lack discipline, then you know where to start.

-Commit yourself to one simple task at a time.
+- Commit yourself to one simple task at a time.

-But never let the day pass without success in making efforts.
+- But never let the day pass without success in making efforts.